-Utah is one of the top hiking destinations in the United States, with wildly diverse landscapes; varying from mountains, deserts, forests and canyons.
+Utah is one of the top hiking tops in the United States, with wildly diverse landscapes; varying from mountains, deserts, forests and canyons.

-The countless mils of hiking trails give you the opportunity to see some of natures most stunning monuments such as Delicate Arch, the Bryce Canyon Amphitheater or the magnificent slot canyons in Zion National Park.
+The countless miles of hiking trails give you the opportunity to see some of nature’s most stunning monuments such as Delicate Arch, the Bryce Canyon Amphitheater or the magnificent slot canyons in Zion National Park.

 The iconic hiking trail is a 5-mile round-trip consisting of huge drop-offs and narrow edges and it certainly is not for everyone.